Helper2020/Books-Scraper/README.md

 # Books-Scraper
-A scraper that scraps from the site books.toscrape.com
+A scraper that scrapes from the site books.toscrape.com